littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 The field of civics mods has gotten more crowded, so I figured it would make sense to make a note about compatibility.
 This mod only adds new things to the game, in new files.
 There's no possibility of my mod conflicting with another due to both editing base game files.
 That said, there's no guarantee that all the civic combinations between my mods and others will make sense or be balanced.
 Also, if a mod radically changes the way ethics work (especially renaming the base ethics), compatibility will be shaky at best.

 5. Changes

+v1.4.2.2 (12-10-18) - Post-Le Guin Hotfixes part 3.5
+-Direct Revelation: Admin cap buffed to +20 to bring in line with "Divided Attention" (better things are coming for this civic, but in the meantime...)

 v1.4.2.1 (12-10-18) - Post-Le Guin Hotfixes part 3
 -Big Picture Thinker: now gives bonus to terraform and megastructure build speed.